alphagov/notifications-ruby-client/DOCUMENTATION.md

 # Get received text messages

-This API call will return one page of up to 250 received text messages.
+This API call returns one page of up to 250 received text messages.
 You can get either the most recent messages, or get older messages by specifying a particular notification ID in the `older_than` argument.

 You can only get the status of messages that are 7 days old or less.